-If there is any sign of movement, consult the instruction manual included with your convertible car seat to double-check that you have follow each step word-for-word.
-Still not luck?
+If there is any sign of movement, consult the instruction manual included with your convertible car seat to double-check that you have followed each step word-for-word.
+Still no luck?
 Try attaching the seat using the safety belt rather than the LATCH anchors or vice versa.

-If the seat is still wobbling, contact the manufacturer and explain what is wrong.
+If the seat is still wobbling, contact the manufacturer and explain what’s wrong.
 You may be required to purchase an adapter or additional parts to secure the seat to your car.
-You cannot afford to risk even the slightest movement as this could lead to the severe injury or death of your little one in a crash.

 The front passenger seat is the most dangerous place in the car for your child.

 It may be easier to tend to your little one’s demands when they’re sitting right by your side, but letting your child sit in the front passenger seat – whether they are using a car seat or not – puts them at greater risk of being injured or killed in a crash.